ALL

 Many shared objects and surfaces can carry dirt and germs.
 Washing and sanitizing these objects and surfaces can help reduce the spread of germs.

-1. Wash with a detergent (like dish soap) and warm water.
+1. Wash the objects or surfaces with a detergent (like dish soap) and warm water.

 2. Rinse with clean warm water.